jennherrarte/javascript-algorithms/algorithm_design_manual_book/notes.md

 ```

 - take-away
-    - data structure design must balance all the different op-erations it supports
+    - data structure design must balance all the different operations it supports
     - the fastest data structure to support both operations A and B may well not be the fastest structure to support either operation A or B
     - deletion is faster for sorted doubly-linked lists than sorted arrays, because splicing out the deleted element from the list is more efficient than filling the hole by moving array elements
    - the predecessor pointer problem again complicates deletion from singly-linked sorted lists